UzaifaSiddiqui/Data-Science-Boot-Camp/README.md

 3- Model File have the best performing Model and it was Fitted on Main.csv DATASET (which is typically same credit_loan dataset but is preprocessed).

-4- Futher Model.pynb aslo generates a pickle for fitted model and then it gets passed to Gradio.
+4- Futher Model.pynb aslo generates a pickle file for fitted model and then it gets passed to Gradio.

+5- The purpose of pickle file is not having to fit the model every time a code and that model can be directly accessed by through that pickle file

-5- Gradio is a python library for deployment of ML models .
+6- Gradio is a python library for deployment of ML models .

-6- When the last cell is run on Model.pynb it prints two things FIRST A LINK and SECOND the UI of MODEL .
+7- When the last cell is run on Model.pynb it prints two things FIRST A LINK and SECOND the UI of MODEL .

-7- Model can be accessed there as it is
+8- Model can be accessed there as it is

-  8- But a better OPTION is to click on the link which will open a live hosting of that FITTED MODEL.
+9- But a better OPTION is to click on the link which will open a live hosting of that FITTED MODEL.

-  This is a 1 set of value to make prediction on the model and AFTER entering these values model should return 'You Are Not Eligible For Loan'
+- This is a 1 set of value to make prediction on the model and AFTER entering these values model should return 'You Are Not Eligible For Loan'
   [[24.0,
     82000.0,
     1.0,